 Other forms of cancer can metastasize to the lungs from other parts of the body.
 Tumors comprised of the same form of cells as the original tumor from another form of cancer such as Prostate Cancer can spread through the bloodstream to the lungs.
 Should this occur, it is metastatic Prostate Cancer in the lung, not Lung Cancer.

 The lung's primary function is the exchange of gases between the air a person breathes and the blood in their body.
 The lungs remove carbon dioxide from their bloodstream.
 The lungs, 'inspire,' oxygen from the air a person breathes into their bloodstream.
 A person's right lung has three lobes.
-Their left lung has two of these lobes and a small structure called the, 'Lingula.'
-There are major airways that enter the lungs called the, 'Bronchi,' that arise from the person's, 'Trachea.'
-The Bronchi branch into smaller and smaller airways that are referred to as, 'Bronchioles,' ending in very small sacs called, 'Alveoli.'
-The Alveoli are where the exchange of gases occurs in the persons lungs.
-A person's chest wall and the lungs themselves are covered with a very thin layer of tissue referred to as the, 'Pleura.'
+Their left lung has two of these lobes and a small structure called the 'Lingula.'
+There are major airways that enter the lungs called the 'Bronchi,' that arise from the person's, 'Trachea.'
+The Bronchi branch into smaller and smaller airways that are referred to as, 'Bronchioles,' ending in tiny sacs called, 'Alveoli.'
+The Alveoli are where the exchange of gases occurs in the person's lungs.
+A person's chest wall and the lungs themselves are covered with a very thin layer of tissue referred to as the 'Pleura.'

 Ninety to ninety-five percent of lung cancers are believed to begin in the lining cells of the Bronchi and Bronchioles; although Lung Cancer can begin anywhere in a person's lungs.
-Because of this, Lung Cancer is referred to as, 'Bronchogenic Cancer, or , 'Bronchogenic Cancinoma,' on occasion.
+Because of this, Lung Cancer is referred to as, 'Bronchogenic Cancer, or, 'Bronchogenic Cancinoma,' occasionally.
 There is a potential for cancer to begin from the Pleura, which is called, 'Mesothelioma,' or on rare occasion, from the supporting tissues within the person's lungs such as their blood vessels.

 Incidence of Lung Cancer